Editor's note

 Illustration of a saxophone emitting a waveform that meets a stop sign, with an arrow pointing toward a star shape.

 Covers.
 Fingerprinting catches near-identical recordings.
-It does not catch a singer performing someone else's song on an acoustic guitar.
+It does not catch a singer performing someone else’s song on an acoustic guitar.
 For a corpus that promises rights-cleared training data, this is a critical gap.
-Standard content identification systems — the kind that power YouTube's Content ID — cannot help here, because the recordings are too different.
+Standard content identification systems (the kind that power YouTube’s Content ID) cannot help here, because the recordings are too different.
 We partnered with Aurismatic, a company whose technology was originally built to identify songs performed live at concerts, where the audio bears little resemblance to the studio version.
-The resulting prototype for our cover detection system currently recognizes the thirty thousand most covered songs.
-It is not comprehensive.
-But it is a meaningful first barrier.
+The resulting prototype for our cover detection system currently recognizes the thirty thousand most covered songs; not comprehensive, but a barrier where there used to be none.

 AI-generated music.
-Detecting synthetic audio is not unsolvable — it is a cat-and-mouse game.
+Synthetic-audio detection is not a problem you solve once.
 Each generation of models can be learned and identified; then a new generation appears, and the detector must catch up.
-Building a system that stays current permanently is a separate company's problem, and not one we wanted to take on.
+Building a system that stays current permanently is a separate company’s problem, and not one we wanted to take on.
 To our surprise, a relatively modest effort produced a detector that reliably identifies tracks generated by Suno through its second-most-recent model version.
-It is not future-proof.
-It is not meant to be.
-It is a checkpoint — one layer in a system where no single filter carries the full burden.
+It is not future-proof, and it is not meant to be.
+It is a checkpoint, one layer in a system where no single filter carries the full burden.

 Vocal detection and personality rights.
 If a track contains singing, a further legal dimension opens.
 Vocals carry personality rights that go beyond copyright.
 Our system detects whether a track contains vocals.
 If it does, the contributor’s collaboration agreement must include a singer who has explicitly consented to the use.
 Without that consent, the track does not enter the library.